 No interest shall accrue when payment is delayed because of a dispute between the University and the A/E as described in subparagraph (4) above, or dispute as to the accuracy of any Request of Payment received.
-This exception to the accrual of interest shall apply only to that portion of a delayed payment that is actually the subject of the dispute and shall apply only for the duration of such disagreement.
+This exception to the accrual of interest shall apply only to that portion of a delayed payment which is actually the subject of the dispute and shall apply only for the duration of such disagreement.
+Nor shall interest accrue on retainage, which is withheld to assure faithful performance of the Contract.

-94 History: Revision V.a, clarified A/E partial payments.
+&lt;sup>94 History: Revision V.a, clarified A/E partial payments.

 No interest penalty shall be paid to any debtor on any payment, or portion thereof, withheld pursuant to the Comptroller's Debt Setoff Program commencing with the date the payment is withheld.
-If, as a result of an error, a payment or portion thereof is withheld, and it is determined that at the time of setoff no debt was owed to the University, interest shall accrue at the rate determined above on amounts withheld which remain unpaid after seven days following the paymentdate.
+If, as a result of an error, a payment or portion thereof is withheld, and it is determined that at the time of setoff no debt was owed to the University, interest shall accrue at the rate determined above on amounts withheld which remain unpaid after seven days following the payment date.